gavinyork/zephyr3d/site/report/scene.api.md

 // @public
 export const MAX_CLUSTERED_LIGHTS = 255;

+// Warning: (ae-internal-missing-underscore) The name "MAX_GERSTNER_WAVE_COUNT" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const MAX_GERSTNER_WAVE_COUNT = 16;

 // Warning: (ae-internal-missing-underscore) The name "MAX_MORPH_ATTRIBUTES" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)